cloudera/hue/docs/sdk/sdk.md

 * disable - the window is now in the background
 * destroy - the window is destroyed and removed from the DOM (by default, this occurs when it is hidden)

-In addition to these events, every instance of JBrowser has a pointer to its JFrame (as `this.jframe`).
+In addition to these events, every instance of JFrame.Browser has a pointer to its JFrame (as `this.jframe`).
 JFrame provides the following events:

 * request - called when a request is made; passed the URL that was requested
 * beforeRenderer - a callback executed before any renderers applied; passed a content object and an options object - see the section on renderers
 * afterRenderer - a callback executed after the renderers have been applied, passed the same content and options objects as above
 * loadError - a callback executed when the request fails, passed along an error message that has *already* been displayed to the user

-You can attach logic to any of the events above, but it's highly unlikely that you'll need to use any other than the `load` event on JBrowser.
+You can attach logic to any of the events above, but it's highly unlikely that you'll need to use any other than the `load` event on JFrame.Browser.
 Most of the time though you'll be better off using JFrame renderers, linkers, and filters.

 ##### JFrame Render Phases: Renderers, Filters, and Linkers